 MICR.17 Slide Storage Box, plastic $4.95 each

 Immersion Oil, non-drying

 We do, from time to time, rarely sell microscopes that would need immersion oil.
-(These kinds of microscopes can be special ordered.)
+(These kinds of microscopes may have to be special ordered.)
 Using immersion oil is a fairly specialized technique only used at very high magnifications to eliminate the air space between the objective lens and the cover glass over the slide specimen.
 It requires special skills and is potentially a messy, time consuming process.
-However, even though we don't sell many microscopes that would use it, we sell immersion oil because some of our customers (like medical students or really serious hobbyists) already have a microscope with an oil immersion lens.
-Available in both Light (Type A) and Heavy (Type B) formulas .
+However, even though we don't sell many microscopes that would use it, we sell immersion oil because some of our customers (like medical students or really serious hobbyists) already have a microscope with an oil immersion lens. .

 Lens wipe paper, 50 sheets.
 For gently cleaning fine optics.

 For customers in the Calgary area ONLY, we also offer microscope rentals at $10.00 per day.
 Great for those folks who only need a microscope one or two days a year.
 Comes with free rental of a collection of prepared slides.
 Call 403-547-4422 for more information.